gmaccarone/gmaccarone.github.io/_posts/2013-06-13-locating-large-objects.markdown

 # Conclusion
 There are many utilities that ship with `git` that allow you to see certain pieces of information about your repository's object store.
 Using these tools in concert can yield data that would otherwise be challenging to obtain.
+There is another method to achieve a similar result using the index file and `git verify-pack` that I may write another blog post about.

-There will be a followup blog post to this one about writing a server side git hook to prevent these large files from ever being committed to your repository.
+There will be a followup blog post to this one about writing a server-side git hook to prevent these large files from ever being committed to your repository.
 That hook will make use of some of the same utilities that were covered in this post.

 I hope this has been helpful to anyone who has found themselves trying to troubleshoot unwarranted repository growth.
 Feedback is certainly welcome, if